ssuresh8/Getting-and-Cleaning-Data-Project-/README.md

 The goal is to prepare tidy data that can be used for later analysis.

+The Codebook.MD file provides more information on the data set used and the variables and what run_analys.R does.

 the run_analyis.R file will do the following:

 Merges the training and the test sets to create one data set.